-Summary of Material Features of the 2020 Plan
+Summary of Material Features of the Amended Plan

-Key features of the Plan are
+Key features of the Amended Plan are:

-- The maximum number of shares of common stock to be issued under the Plan is 3,500,000. - The award of stock options (both incentive and non-qualified options), stock appreciation rights, restricted stock, RSUs, deferred stock units, performance awards, dividend equivalents, other stock-based awards, performance-based cash awards, OP Units, Phantom Units, and other rights or interests relating to stock, OP Units, or cash is permitted. - · Stock options and stock appreciation rights will not be repriced in any manner without stockholder approval. - · The aggregate value of equity awards that may be granted during any 12-month period to any non-employee director shall not exceed \$300,000. - Every award of restricted stock or RSUs that vests solely based on time must have a minimum service period of three years, and any award of restricted stock or RSUs that is based in whole or in part on the achievement of performance goals must relate to a performance cycle of not less than 12 consecutive months. - · Any material amendment to the Plan is subject to approval by our stockholders. - · There is no "evergreen" provision; rather, the Plan provides for a fixed number of shares, and stockholders must approve any increase in shares. - All options and stock appreciation rights ("SARs") granted under the Plan must have an exercise price at least equal to the fair market value of a share of our common stock on the date of grant.
-The Plan expressly prohibits repricing of options and SARs.
+- The maximum number of shares of common stock to be issued under the 2020 Plan is currently 3,500,000, of which 2,336,521 shares remained available as of March 30, 2021.
+If the Plan Amendment is approved, then the maximum number of shares of common stock to be issued under the Amended Plan will be 17,600,000, all of which may be granted as incentive stock options. - The award of stock options (both incentive and non-qualified options), stock appreciation rights, restricted stock, RSUs, deferred stock units, performance awards, dividend equivalents, other stock-based awards, performance-based cash awards, OP units, phantom units, and other rights or interests relating to stock, OP units, or cash is permitted. - Stock options and stock appreciation rights will not be repriced in any manner without stockholder approval. - · Prohibits "liberal" share recycling practices. - Generally requires that awards granted under the Amended Plan may vest no earlier than the first anniversary of the award's grant date. - The aggregate value of equity awards that may be granted during any 12-month period to any non-employee director shall not exceed \$300,000, and the maximum number of shares that may be granted to any one participant during any calendar year of the Company is 2,000,000 shares. - There is no "evergreen" provision; rather, the Amended Plan provides for a fixed number of shares, and stockholders must approve any increase in shares. - All options and stock appreciation rights ("SARs") granted under the Amended Plan must have an exercise price at least equal to the fair market value of a share of our common stock on the date of grant.
+The Amended Plan expressly prohibits repricing of options and SARs.
 The prohibitions on repricing include a reduction in the exercise price of an outstanding option or SAR, surrender of an outstanding option or SAR to use as consideration for the grant of a replacement option or SAR with a lower exercise price or the grant of another award, or any other action that would be treated as a repricing.
-The foregoing restrictions do not apply in the case of adjustments in connection with certain corporate events or adjustments approved by our stockholders. - The term of the Plan will expire on June 16, 2030.
+The foregoing restrictions do not apply in the case of adjustments in connection with certain corporate events or adjustments approved by our stockholders.